BibhuAsish1925/Power-Efficient-16x8-SRAM-Array-Design-and-Layout-Implementation-using-a-Low-Power-7T-SRAM-Cell/README.md

 3. **Write Operation**

-When both write enable and wordline signals are active:
+When both write enable and wordline signals are active: `WE = 1, WL = 1 `

-WE = 1
-WL = 1

 The SRAM cell captures the input data from the bitlines and stores it in the internal latch.

-Result:
+Result: `Q = DATA_IN`

-Q = DATA_IN

 ---

 4. **Read Operation**

-For read operation:
+For read operation: `WE = 0, WL = 1`

-WE = 0
-WL = 1

 The SRAM cell connects to the bitlines and transfers the stored data.
 BL reflects the stored value of node Q.

 ---